“Why love, if losing hurts so much?”

 Content Warning: Noughts & Crosses explores a segregated world, in which daily life presents various struggles, inequities, and challenging circumstances.
 As such, the show contains some themes that viewers may find upsetting to watch.

 The show contains depictions of; racism and its effects on physical and mental health, alcoholism, bullying, capital punishment, violence (including domestic violence).
 The show contains mild sexual content and some strong language, alongside references to sexual violence and suicide.

 The show contains loud noises, haze, and strobe lighting.

-Duration: 2 hours, with an interval.
+Duration: 2 hours 10minutes, plus an interval.
 Interval times will vary at each venue.

 For information about BSL, captioned performances and accessibility please check the tour venue websites when they are announced.

 Lawrence Batley Theatre, Huddersfield

 The Lowry, Salford

 Belgrade Theatre Coventry

 31 Jan-11 Feb